Obtains a running instance of the specified object from the running object table (ROT).

 The programmatic identifier (ProgID) of the object that was requested.

-The object that was requested; otherwise nullptr.
+The object that was requested; otherwise a null reference (Nothing in Visual Basic).
 You can cast this object to any COM interface that it supports.

 exposes the COM GetActiveObject Function function from OLEAUT32.DLL; however, the latter expects a class identifier (CLSID) instead of the programmatic identifier (ProgID) expected by this method.
 To obtain a running instance of a COM object without a registered ProgID, use platform invoke to define the COM GetActiveObject Function function.
 For a description of platform invoke, see Consuming Unmanaged DLL Functions.

 Keys in the HKEY_CLASSES_ROOT subtree of the registry contain a variety of subkey types.
 Most of the subkeys are ProgIDs, which map a user-friendly string to a CLSID.
 Applications often use these human-readable strings instead of the numeric CLSIDs.
 Often, a component has a version-independent ProgID that is mapped to the latest version of the component that is installed on the system.

 Applications and components primarily use ProgIDs to retrieve their corresponding CLSIDs.

 The following example was run on a computer that was configured with a running instance of Microsoft Word.
 There were no instances of Microsoft Excel running.